 - Email Copy: Click EMAIL COPY to see the Email Copy to field.
 Enter an email address to send a copy of the email to.

 - Template: of the email’s content.
 Program emails can use templates configured to attach reports either inline or CSV.
 For more information on creating email templates and sending emails with attached reports, refer to Create Journey Orchestrator Email Templates and Sharing Reports with Programs.
-Multi-Variant email templates are also supported for Programs.
-For more information on Multi-Variant email Templates, refer to Create and Send Multi-Variant Emails.
+Multi-Version email templates are also supported for Programs.
+For more information on Multi-Version email Templates, refer to Create and Send Multi-Version Emails.